About the college

 There is a college boathouse with rowing teams for all abilities.
 The Christ Church Boat Club is one of the most successful amongst Oxford's colleges with an excellent history of producing Varsity-standard rowers, known as 'blues'.
 There is also a multi-gym located in the boathouse and the college owns several punts which can be rented by members.

 Music is an integral and important part of the college's extensive cultural activities.
-The Cathedral is a renowned venue for musical events, ranging from small chamber group recitals to full orchestral performances, and the music society organises a very successful annual music festival.
+The Cathedral of the city of Oxford, with its world-famous Cathedral Choir, is part of the college and is a renowned venue for musical events, ranging from small chamber group recitals to full orchestral performances, and the music society organises a very successful annual music festival.
 Band nights and termly 'open mic' nights are held to support and showcase the college's talent in more contemporary genres.

 The Music Practice Room houses a Steinway grand piano and the Art Room offers an open-access studio, seminar, exhibition and social space for college members.